brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 <!--chapter:end:00authors.Rmd-->

 ---
-title: Status of Quillback Rockfish (_Sebastes maliger_) in U.S. waters off the coast of Oregon in 2021 using catch and length data
+title: DRAFT Status of quillback rockfish (_Sebastes maliger_) in U.S. waters off the coast of Oregon in 2021 using catch and length data
 ---

 <!--chapter:end:00title.Rmd-->

-\vspace{20cm}

-_These materials do not constitute a formal publication and are for information only.
-They are in a pre-review, pre-decisional state and should not be formally cited (or reproduced).
-They are to be considered provisional and do not represent any determination or policy of NOAA or the Department of Commerce._

-\pagebreak
 \pagenumbering{roman}
 \setcounter{page}{1}